A unified error analysis for randomized low-rank approximation with application to data assimilation: General randomized low-rank approximation error bounds

-In practice, since $\U_k$ is precisely the quantity that needs to be determined, the choice of the matrix $\K$ expressed by~\eqref{eq:Kmatrix} is irrelevant.
-Instead, one rathers consider $\K = \A \A\tra$ as in the RSVD algorithm.
-Observing that $\A\A\tra = \A_k \A_k\tra + \overline{\A}_k \overline{\A}_k \tra$ and that $\A_k \A_k\tra = \U_k \SigmaBold_k^2 \U_k\tra$ is precisely of the form \eqref{eq:Kmatrix}, then the RSVD is particularly efficient if $\A\A\tra \approx \A_k \A_k\tra$, that is whenever $\overline{\A}_k \overline{\A}_k\tra$ is negligible compared to $\A_k \A_k\tra$.
-We recover here a property well documented in the randomized linear algebra literature, that is Algorithm~\ref{alg:grsvd} is expected to perform well when the tail of the singular value distribution is negligible compared to the first $k$ singular values.
-Further discussions on practical choices for $\K$ are proposed in Section~\ref{sec:main:application}.
+In practice, since $\V_k$ is precisely the quantity that needs to be determined, which makes~\eqref{eq:opt_L} out of reach.
+Nevertheless, by observing that $\A\tra = \A_k\tra + \overline{\A}_k\tra$ and the fact that $\A_k\tra = \V_k \SigmaBold_k \U_k\tra$ is of the same form as \eqref{eq:opt_L}, then the bounds predict that the RSVD will be particularly efficient if $\A\tra \approx \A_k\tra$, that is whenever $\overline{\A}_k\tra$ is negligible compared to $\A_k\tra$.
+We recover here a property that is well documented in the randomized linear algebra literature.

-\subsection{Particular choices for the covariance matrix}
+\section{Particular choices for the covariance matrix}

-In this section, we particularize Theorem~\ref{th:main} for certain covariance matrices.
+In this section, we particularize Theorem~\ref{th:main} for certain choices of $\LBold$ and $q$.
 As we will show, several prior bounds, that have been independently derived, can be recovered from Theorem~\ref{th:main}.
-In Section \ref{sec:appl_power_it}, we first address the power iteration scheme, where we can compare our bounds to the ones proposed in \cite{Gu_SubspaceIterationRandomization_2015}.
-Secondly, in Section \ref{sec:appl_grsvd} we propose an analysis of the Generalized RSVD introduced in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}.
-Finally, in Section \ref{sec:appl_available_info}, we discuss relevant cases where the covariance matrix is constructed using available a priori information.
+In Section \ref{sec:application:rsvd}, we propose a stochastic analysis of the standard RSVD that can be put into perspective with the reference analysis in~\cite{HalkoMartinssonEtAl_FindingStructureRandomness_2011}.
+Secondly, Section \ref{sec:application:power_iteration} provides bounds for the randomized power iteration that are compared to the ones in~\cite{Gu_SubspaceIterationRandomization_2015}.
+Then, in Section \ref{sec:application:grsvd} we propose an analysis of the Generalized RSVD introduced in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022} which highlights the gain in accuracy brought by Theorem \ref{th:main}.
+Finally, we discuss in Section \ref{sec:application:available_approx} a relevant choice for the covariance matrix $\LBold$ when a priori information on $\A$ is available.